Directory of Affiliated Societies

 AIGA | the professional association for design

-Purpose: AIGA is the professional association for design and a nonprofit organization dedicated to advancing design as a professional craft, strategic tool, and vital cultural force.
-With sixty-six chapters and two hundred student groups across the United States, AIGA stimulates thinking about design, demonstrates its value, and empowers the success of designers at every stage of their careers.
+Purpose: AIGA advances design as a professional craft, strategic advantage, and vital cultural force.
+As the largest community of design advocates, we bring together practitioners, enthusiasts, and patrons to amplify the voice of design and create the vision for a collective future.
+We define global standards and ethical practices, guide design education, inspire designers and the public, enhance professional development, and make powerful tools and resources accessible to all.
+With seventy chapters and two hundred student groups across the United States, AIGA stimulates thinking about design, demonstrates its value, and empowers the success of designers at every stage of their careers.

 American Council for Southern Asian Art (ACSAA)